Koromix/rygel/doc/functions.md

 Some C functions return heap-allocated values directly or through output parameters.
 While Koffi automatically converts values from C to JS (to a string or an object), it does not know when something needs to be freed, or how.

-For opaque handles, such as FILE, this does not matter because you will explicitly call `fclose()` on them.
+For opaque types, such as FILE, this does not matter because you will explicitly call `fclose()` on them.
 But some values (such as strings) get implicitly converted by Koffi, and you lose access to the original pointer.
 This creates a leak if the string is heap-allocated.

 To avoid this, you can instruct Koffi to call a function on the original pointer once the conversion is done, by creating a **disposable type** with `koffi.dispose(name, type, func)`.
 This creates a type derived from another type, the only difference being that *func* gets called with the original pointer once the value has been converted and is not needed anymore.